A-AhkUser/eAutocomplete/README.md

 ***

-Enables users, as typing in an Edit control, to quickly find and select from a dynamic pre-populated list of suggestions and, by this means, to expand/replace partially entered strings into/by complete strings.
+Enables users, as typing in an Edit/RICHEDIT50W control, to quickly find and select from a dynamic pre-populated list of suggestions and, by this means, to expand/replace partially entered strings into/by complete strings.
 When a user starts to type in the edit control and a brief rest (225ms) occured since the last keystroke, the script starts searching for entries that match and should display complete strings to choose from, based both on earlier typed letters and the content of a [custom list](#custom-databases).
 If the host edit control is a single-line edit control, the list of choices is displayed beneath the control, in the manner of a combobox list (and, in this case, items can be clicked).

 * Press the `Tab` key to complete a pending word with the selected suggestion (the top most suggestion is selected by default).
 * Use both the `Down` and `Up` arrow keys to select from the list all other available suggestions.
 Hitting `Up` while the first item is selected will bring you to the last one while hitting `Down` on the last item will bring you to the first one.